-Cory Bernat grew up swimming with manatees and watching shuttle launches from her front yard in Satellite Beach, Florida.
+Cory Bernat grew up in Satellite Beach, Florida swimming with manatees and watching shuttle launches.
 In college Cory studied art & design and was recruited by the cia.
 She was employed for three years at the cia, first as a graphic designer, and later as a disguise technician working with wigs.
-She then lived in San Francisco for five years and worked as a graphic designer, an art school librarian at the San Francisco Art Institute (sfai), and a volunteer docent for the National Park Service on Alcatraz Island.
+She then lived in San Francisco for five years and worked as a graphic designer, an art school librarian at the San Francisco Art Institute (sfai), and a docent for the National Park Service on Alcatraz Island.
 At sfai, Cory adopted the unexpected role as community stylist, bartering cia-quality hair cuts for art.
 She amassed a formidable art collection in the process.
-Cory has since returned to the east coast for graduate school and to investigate connections between visual culture, food culture, art, design, advertising and public history.
-She earned two master degrees in December 2009.
-Currently Cory is developing an exhibit of food posters from World Wars I and II at the National Agricultural Library.
+Cory has since returned to the east coast for graduate school, studying visual culture, food culture, art & design and public history.
+She earned two master’s degrees in December 2009.
+Cory’s independent project, When Beans Were Bullets, an exhibit of food posters from World Wars I and II at the National Agricultural Library, led her to co-curate FOOD: Transforming the American Table, 1950-2000 at the Smithsonian Museum of American History.
+Currently Cory is teaching in the Exhibit Design MA Program at the Corcoran College of Art + Design.
 Cory still cuts hair for trade.

 Contact.